ChrstphrHll/npc_gen/students/Lynx Galather.md

 ---
 # Lynx Galather
 ### Description
-- Human Monk from Qualnis
+- Human Monk from Floating Island
 - 1st year Exploration student in Burk
 - long curly white hair that's wild, Amber eyes, and Tan skin
 - Is Reasonable and Resentful, and has Responsibility as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes